Board of Directors report 2015

 Proposed allocation of the profit for the year

-In 2014 the market was informed that based on Sparebanken Møre's strategic plan and the stipulated return on equity capital, the normalised dividend ratio is expected to be in the range of 40–50 %.
-In line with the rules for equity certificates, etc., and in accordance with Sparebanken Møre's dividend policy, it is proposed that 43 % of the Group's profit be allocated to dividend funds (cash dividends and dividend funds for local communities).
-Based on the accounting breakdown of equity between equity capital and the primary capital fund, 49.6 % of the net result will be allocated to equity certificate holders and 50.4 % to the primary capital fund.
-Earnings per equity certificate amounted to NOK 31.20 in 2014.
-It has been proposed to the Board of Trustees that the cash dividend per equity certificate for the 2014 financial year be set at NOK 13.50.
+In line with the rules for equity certificates, etc., and in accordance with Sparebanken Møre's dividend policy, it is proposed that 45 % of the Group's profit be allocated to cash dividends and dividend funds for local communities.
+Based on the accounting breakdown of equity between the ECs and the primary capital fund, 49.6% of the net result will be allocated to equity certificate holders and 50.4% to the primary capital fund.
+Earnings per equity certificate amounted to NOK 25.25 in 2015.
+It has been proposed to the General Meeting that the cash dividend per equity certificate for the 2015 financial year be set at NOK 11.50.

 Capital adequacy ratio and applicable regulations